 How did you choose your college?

 I had originally applied to St Catherine’s College, but in January I received an email telling me that I had been placed in the Winter Pool and that Christ’s College had picked me out from the pool.
 Then, about a week later, I got an email from the Christ’s admissions team with my offer letter and more information about being a Christ’s offer holder.
-As I was an international student who had not visited Cambridge before and had not even done my interview in Cambridge (I did it in Hong Kong), I did not have any pre-existing conceptions of what the Colleges were like.
+As I was an international student who had not visited Cambridge before, I did not have any pre-existing conceptions of what the Colleges were like.
 I was just as happy and excited with the offer as I would have been had I not been pooled.
 Even if you're pooled you'll still find aspects that you will really like about your College, and being pooled really doesn’t mean anything when it comes to academic ability.

 I think the Christ's community of students and staff are a lovely bunch.
 I have found it easy to make friends with other students, both in my year and in other years.
 Having such a supportive network really makes all the difference, and my Tutor, Director of Studies, and the staff in the tutorial office at Christ's have really helped me a lot with managing the adjustment to university life during my first year.
 When I arrived, I found the College to be visually beautiful but also quite cosy and shielded away from the busy streets outside, which meant that it felt like my "home away from home" much sooner than I had expected.
 Another thing I really love about Christ's is the great-value food in our canteen, Upper Hall (unlimited sides!).